JennEYoon/deep-learning/geron-ml3/_study_notes.md

  * More practice with drawing arrow in Matplotlib, LaTex mu and signa (r'$\mu=x, sigma=y\$') ?
  * Try adding a photo or png plot to jupyter notebook.

+### Q&A
+Copy all questions, write them out.
+Reproduce graphs and arrows on the rest of chapter 1.